albaintor/UC-Remote/README.md

 - Toggle profile groups, expand them to show its entities
 - Sliders on lights, covers, climates to adjust brightness/position/temperature.
 Tap on slider to access additional settings.
 - Open activivities, remotes and media player entities
+- Refresh pages on pull (added/removed or renamed entities for ex)

 ## Activities